yilun-lee/pgspredictor/README.md

 1. Validation, the result should be better than plink2.
 2. Validation and Prediction mode
-   1. Allow to calculate percentile given a score distribution.
-   2. Output beta files in validation mode
-   3. Performance evaluation
 3. Integrated with pgs catalog.
 4. Support for more genotype format.
 5. Improve and benchmark speed.
-6. Remove missing value in beta file
-7. CICD for testing and distributing
+6. CICD for testing and distributing

 ### Install